touzet/pampa/README.md

 ### Taxonomy (-t)

-The program offers the optional possibility to add taxonomic information to the species identification.
-In this case, you should supply a taxonomy file.
+The program provides an optional feature to include taxonomic information in species identification.
+In this scenario, you can either provide a taxonomy file or utilize a pre-defined taxonomy file available in the Taxonomy directory.
+Instructions for constructing your own taxonomy file are detailed in the  [Taxonomy](#Taxonomy) section.

-The taxonomy must be in the form of a Tab-Separated Values (TSV) file comprising five columns: Taxid, Common name, Scientific name, Parent (taxid), and Rank (species, genus, etc.).
-You can obtain this type of file directly from UniProt (https://www.uniprot.org/taxonomy) by following these steps:

-  1. Use the search bar to find your desired clade, entering its common name, scientific name, or taxid.
-  2. Select the clade of interest and click on 'Browse all descendants.'
-  3. Locate the 'download' link.
-  4. Choose the TSV format and customize the columns in the following order: Common name, Scientific name, Parent, and Rank.
-  5. Proceed to download the taxonomy file.

-When a taxonomy is provided, the software will indicate, for each spectrum, the taxonomic resolution of the assignment.
+When this option is invoked, the software will indicate, for each spectrum, the taxonomic resolution of the assignment.
 This is computed as the largest clade of the taxonomy that is compatible with the prediction.

-_Examples_: example files are available in the folder 'Taxonomy'.

 ## PAMPA CRAFT